traneio/future/README.md

 2. Completed with a value
 3. Completed with an exception

-Instead of exposing this state to the user, `Future` provides combinators to express computations that run once the `Future` completes.
+Instead of exposing this state, `Future` provides combinators to express computations that run once the `Future` completes.
 The results of these combinators are `Future` instances that can be used to perform other transformations, giving the user a powerful tool to express complex chains of asynchronous transformations.

 Let's say that we need to call a remote service to get the username given an id: